albertosantini/argo-trading-plugin-seed/README.md

 ### Install Dependencies

-We get the tools we depend upon via `npm`, the [node package manager][npm].
+We get the tools we depend upon via `npm`, the [node package manager][https://www.npmjs.com/].

 ```
 npm install
 ```

-`node_modules` contains the npm packages for the tools we need
+`node_modules` contains the npm packages for the tools we need.

 ### Run the plugin

-The simplest way to start this plugin is:
+The simplest way to start this demo plugin is:

 ```
 npm start